U.S. states, Rockefellers clash with U.S. House panel on Exxon climate probes

 The House committee has complained the inquiries risk stifling free speech and scientific inquiry, and that state officials were coordinating with special interest groups.

-Exxon, which declined to comment on Friday, has repeatedly said that it has acknowledged the reality of climate change for years and communicated this to investors.
+Exxon has repeatedly said that it has acknowledged the reality of climate change for years and communicated this to investors.
+(Reporting By Terry Wade; Editing by David Gregorio)